-Victor is a technophobe in his sixties content on letting the world rush by without a second thought.
-His wife, Marianne (a withering Fanny Ardant), is openly contemptuous of him, and flaunts her jubilant, affair-ridden lifestyle with ease.
-As their marriage collapses, Victor is approached by a message from the past; a young man he once helped wanting to repay the favor.
+Victor is a technophobe in his sixties, content on letting the world rush by without a second thought.
+His wife, Marianne (a withering Fanny Ardant), is openly contemptuous of him, and flaunts her jubilant, affair-ridden lifestyle in his face.
+As their marriage collapses, Victor is approached by a young man he once helped wanting to repay the favor.
 Specializing in the recreation of memories, Antoine (Guillaume Canet) offers to send his friend into an era of his choosing for the weekend.
 Remembering the time happiest for him, Victor rebuilds his twenties during the long summer he first met his wife.

 Of course, none of this is real.
-Victor is still an old man, and the people occupying the cafe of his memories are actors.
+Victor is still an old man, and the people occupying the summer of his nostalgia are actors.
 At best they’re amalgamations of memory and fantasy preserved in a moment in time.
-Director Bedos asks us just how real these memories we hold on to really are.
-Victor remembers it was raining during his first encounter with Marianne, which the other doesn’t recall.
+Director Bedos asks us just how real these memories we hold on to really are: Victor remembers it was raining during his first encounter with Marianne, which the other doesn’t recall.
+As he meets the recollected Marianne of his youth (a dazzling Doria Tillier), it becomes clear that Victor doesn’t truly remember who he once was — only who he wanted to be.
 Memory is such a fickle beast, buttressed by emotion in a place we can’t reach.
-As he meets the recollected Marianne of his youth (a dazzling Doria Tillier), it becomes clear that Victor doesn’t truly remember who he once was — only who he wanted to be.

 Outside fabricated past, the relationships are fickle and odd.
 I’m still confused why Victor desires to reunite with his wife, whom the film portrays as a spiteful adulterer.
 We see who the two used to be, or at least who they desired to be, but it doesn’t change what they’ve become.
 Equally mysterious is the depiction of the relationship between Antoine and Margot as anything but toxic.
 Antoine is a short-tempered and abusive bully, yet they can’t help but return to each other.
 I don’t understand it, and maybe never will.
 Yet these are not unique situations, so something about them must ring true.